Limit trees for free group automorphisms: universality: Main constructions

 At the $n^{th}$ iteration, we have a minimal $\mathcal F$-pseudoforest $(\mathcal T, (\delta_i)_{i=1}^n) \defeq (\mathcal X^{(n)}, (\delta_i)_{i=1}^n)$ with trivial arc stabilizers, unique for the descending sequence $(\mathcal Y_i, \delta_i)_{i=1}^n$; the $\psi$-equivariant pretree-automorphism $h \defeq g^{(n)}$ on $(\mathcal T, (\delta_i)_{i=1}^n)$ is a $(\lambda_i)_{i=1}^n$-homothety, where $\lambda_i>1$ is the scaling factor for the homothety~$h_i$; lastly, an element $x \in \mathcal F$ is $\mathcal T$-elliptic if and only if~$x$ has a conjugate in $\mathcal G_{n+1}$.
 The real $\mathcal F$-pretrees~$\mathcal T$ are the \underline{limit pretrees} for $(\mathcal Y_i)_{i=1}^n$ and the $\mathcal F$-pseudoforest $(\mathcal T, (\delta_i)_{i=1}^n)$ is the \underline{limit pseudoforest} for $(\mathcal Y_i, \delta_i)_{i=1}^n$.
 To summarize,

-\begin{thm}[cf.~{\cite[Theorem~III.3]{Mut21b}}] Let $\psi \colon \mathcal F \to \mathcal F$ be an automorphism.
+\begin{thm}[cf.~{\cite[Theorem~III.3]{Mut24}}] Let $\psi \colon \mathcal F \to \mathcal F$ be an automorphism.
 Then there is: \begin{enumerate} \item a minimal $\mathcal F$-pseudoforest $(\mathcal T, (\delta_i)_{i=1}^n)$ with trivial arc stabilizers; \item a $\psi$-equivariant expanding homothety $h \colon (\mathcal T, (\delta_i)_{i=1}^n) \to (\mathcal T, (\delta_i)_{i=1}^n)$; and \item an element~$x \in \mathcal F$ is $\mathcal T$-loxodromic if and only if~$x$ $[\psi]$-grows exponentially. \end{enumerate} The real pretrees~$\mathcal T$ are degenerate if and only if~$[\psi]$ is exponentially growing. \end{thm}

 Without metrics, there is not much one can do to compare limit pretrees.
 On the other hand, we do not expect limit pseudoforests to be well-defined (even up to homothety) for a given outer automorphism --- this would be equivalent to the existence of a canonical descending sequence of limit forests.
-The new idea is to pick a limit pseudoforest~$(\mathcal T, (\delta_i)_{i=1}^n)$ and \emph{normalize} its hierarchy~$(\delta_i)_{i=1}^n$ using the \emph{attracting laminations} for~$[\psi]$.
-For the normalized hierarchy, the associated top level forest will be a \emph{topmost forest} for~$[\psi]$ related to the \emph{topmost} attracting laminations.
-Once we have metrics to work with, we can prove that the topmost forests are independent of the initial limit pseudoforest~$(\mathcal T, (\delta_i)_{i=1}^n)$.
+The new idea is to pick a limit pseudoforest~$(\mathcal T, (\delta_i)_{i=1}^n)$ and {normalize} its hierarchy~$(\delta_i)_{i=1}^n$ using the {attracting laminations} for~$[\psi]$.
+For the normalized hierarchy, the associated top level forest will be universal; in particular, it is independent of any choices made in its construction.